Daniel W. Streeter: Early life

 Streeter was born in Highland Park, Lake County Illinois, the son of Harvey Benjamin Streeter and his wife Fannie Barton Streeter (née Chamberlain).
 He was educated at The Hill School, Pottstown, Pennsylvania, and Harvard College, graduating in 1907.

 Career

 After graduating from Harvard in 1907, he joined Buffalo Weaving & Belting Co., in Buffalo, New York, becoming the firm's treasurer and earning the moniker of "once a cotton manufacturer."
-There is little information available about his life other than a long list of club and society memberships, which suggest that he was a conscientious objector during World War I. Paradoxically, he claimed memberships in both the National Woman Suffrage Association and Society for the Opposition of Women's Suffrage.
+There is little information available about his life other than a long list of club and society memberships, which suggest that he was a conscientious objector during World War I. Paradoxically, he claimed memberships in both the National Woman Suffrage Association and the Society for the Opposition of Women's Suffrage.

-He wrote several facetious travel books, including Denatured Africa (1926), Camels!
+He wrote several facetious travel books, including Denatured Africa (1926), and Camels!
 (1927), which describes a hunting safari in Sudan near the Blue Nile and the Dinder River, and An Arctic Rodeo (1929).
 All three books were published by G. P. Putnam's Sons and contain period photography taken in Africa.